laurafontanesi/psychopy-seminar/README.md

 ## Weekly Programming Assignments (WPAs) and final assignment
 During each class, you will work on a series of programming tasks called **Weekly Programming Assignments (WPA)**.
 You can do this alone, but I encourage you to discuss and/or work with your peers.
 It is however very important that each student's work is his/her own.
 Do not turn in any assignments that you did not contribute to or do not fully understand.

-By the end of the lesson, you should email your WPA to me to receive credit.
+By the end of each Friday, you should email your WPA to me to receive credit.
 While I will keep track of how often you submit your WPAs, I will *not* grade them.
 You should however try to reply to each of the questions in the assignment.
 When you are not able to, I will be there to answer any doubt or question about the code.
 These assignments are meant as a practice to learn-by-doing the class' material.

 As a final assignment, you will have to program your own experiment.
 More info on this will be provided later during the course.